ajoseph03/abigailjoseph/problem_set_1.md

 ```

 ## Observations
-This notebook provides a hands-on approach to understanding basic neural network operations using a popular dataset.
+Problem set 1 provides a hands-on approach to understanding basic neural network operations using a popular dataset.
 The usage of `torch` and its functionalities is evident throughout the notebook.

----

-This README now provides a detailed overview of the notebook's contents alongside the full Python code.